storj/docs/app/(docs)/dcs/third-party-tools/ix-systems-truenas/page.md

 - A TrueNAS storage device connected to your network.

-For more information about the iX Storj integration, visit <https://www.truenas.com/ix-storj>.
+For more information about the TrueNAS Storj integration, visit <https://www.truenas.com/ix-storj>.

 ---